Commercial Driver FAQs in FloridaCompare Commercial Vehicle Insurance Rates in 3 Steps

 A CDL is a commercial driver license, which is required when you drive the following vehicles:

-- Trucks or combinations with a Gross Vehicle Weight Rating (GVWR) that exceeds 26,000 lbs.
+- Trucks or combinations with a Gross Vehicle Weight Rating (GVWR) that are 26,001 lbs. or higher.
 If present, a towed unit should weigh more than 10,000 lbs.

-- Vehicles transporting hazardous materials in amounts requiring placards, or made to transport more than 15 people (driver included), with a GVWR of 26,000 lbs. or less.
+- Vehicles transporting hazardous materials in amounts requiring placards, or made to transport 16 passengers or more (driver included), with a GVWR of 26,000 lbs. or less.

 Is there a minimum age to obtain a CDL?

-Yes, you must be at least 18, but if you're younger than 21, you'll be restricted to driving only within state boundaries.
-You also are ineligible to drive a vehicle carrying hazardous materials until you reach the age of 21.
+Yes, you must be at least 18 years old, but if you're younger than 21 years old, you'll be restricted to driving only within state boundaries.
+You also are ineligible to drive a vehicle carrying hazardous materials until you reach the age of 21 years old.

 What kind of tests are required for a CDL?